 Inventories of Raw Materials - Ships are stated at Cost values.
 Cost comprises all cost of purchase, cost of conversion and other cost incurred in bringing the inventories to their present location and condition.
-Cost formulas used are First -in -First -out.
-Inventories of Finished Goods/ Traded Goods are stated at lower of cost or net realizable value.

-In ship recycling units, the weight of the ship purchased is accounted in terms of LDT/MT of the ship at the time of its construction.
+Cost formulas used are First -in -First -out.In ship recycling units, the weight of the ship purchased is accounted in terms of LDT/MT of the ship at the time of its construction.
 Ascertaining of weight of ship at the time of purchase is not possible due to its nature and size.
 There is loss of weight on account of corrosion and other factors during the usage of the ship and its voyage for long period of the years.
 Inventory at the close of the year is ascertained by reducing the weight of the scrap sold together with the estimated wastage of the material.